lkn94/OpenHabEchoBinding/README.md

 - a scene-based configuration of your rooms
 - connect single bulbs to functions of openhab
 - simulate your presence at home
+- automaticly turn on your lights at the evening
+- integrate your smart bulbs with rules

 ## Note